 #36: Light Copper Blonde Highlights on Dark Hair

 These light copper blonde highlights on dark hair were created by hairstylist Jules Carlson of Thunder Bay, ON.

-She explains, “This hair on the model in the picture was easily done by foiling a copper lowlight throughout her full head, with the goal of blending the old blonde highlights into her dark hair.
-We wanted to add dimension and break up the old foils lines.”
+She explains, “This hair on the model in the picture was easily done by foiling a copper lowlight throughout her full head to blend the old blonde highlights into her dark hair.
+We wanted to add dimension and break up the old foil lines.”

 Carlson suggests using Joico Lumishine for styling and maintenance because it offers amazing coverage, health, and shine!